 Use Light and Airy Curtains

-Sunrooms shine when the light is allowed to flow through.
+To begin with, sunrooms truly shine when light is allowed to flow through freely.

 Add Plants for a Fresh, Lived-In Feel